Contents

 VOIP feature for the TVU Pack (Beta)

-VOIP functionality is now available for TVU Pack devices.
-To enable it, click on the phone icon on the MediaHub Pack source object.
+To enable the VoIP feature, click on the phone icon on the MediaHub Pack source object.

 To add a TVU Anywhere device: